 Want to get better at scratching?
-Whether you are a beginner or a pro, here you have an easy to follow, step by step guide to consistently improve your scratch game
+Whether you are a beginner or a pro, here you have an easy-to-follow, step-by-step guide to consistently improve your scratch DJ game.

 All you need is your scratching gear of choice and some love for the music!

 First of all, let’s talk about a very important matter which has very little coverage: scratching IS playing and the decks are your instrument!
 Do not be fooled by the fact that some may view scratching or djing in general as a lower-grade musical activity.

 Turntables and mixers are a proper musical instrument and they must be learned through constant practice, just as you would do for piano, guitar or trombone.

 This means that your focus has to be on practicing a little every day.
 If you are a beginner, I promise you that if you scratch at least 10 minutes a day, you will constantly improve, get better and develop serious skills.

 6 Ways to Get Better at Scratching as a DJ